Space policy: Rescue Agreement

-The Liability Convention
+Liability Convention

 The Liability Convention was ratified on September 1, 1972.
-The Treaty expands on the liability rules created in the Outer Space Treaty.
+The treaty expands on the liability rules created in the Outer Space Treaty.
 Its provisions state that a state bears international responsibility for all space objects that are launched within their territory.
 This means that regardless of who launches the space object, if it was launched from State A's territory, or from State A's facility, or if State A caused the launch to happen, then State A is fully liable for damages that result from that space object.
-In 1978, the crash of the nuclear-powered Soviet satellite Kosmos 954 in Canadian territory led to the only claim filed under the Convention.
-More recently, in July and October of 2021, China's Tiangong space station, with three astronauts aboard, performed "evasive maneuver(s)" to avoid collision with SpaceX's Starlink satellites.
+In 1978, the crash of the nuclear-powered Soviet satellite Kosmos 954 in Canadian territory led to the only claim filed under the convention.
+More recently, in July and October 2021, China's Tiangong space station, with three astronauts aboard, performed "evasive maneuver(s)" to avoid collision with SpaceX's Starlink satellites.
 The Liability Convention does not introduce legal penalties for leaving space debris in Earth's orbit.

-The Registration Convention
+Registration Convention

 The Registration Convention was ratified on September 15, 1976.
-The Convention's provisions require states to provide details such as date and location of launch, as well as basic orbital parameters to the United Nations for each space object.
+The convention's provisions require states to provide details such as date and location of launch, as well as basic orbital parameters to the United Nations for each space object.

-The Moon Agreement
+Moon Agreement

 The Moon Agreement was ratified on July 11, 1984.
-The Agreement is a multilateral treaty that turns jurisdiction of all celestial bodies (including the orbits around such bodies) over to the participant countries.
+The agreement is a multilateral treaty that turns jurisdiction of all celestial bodies (including the orbits around such bodies) over to the participant countries.
 Thus, all activities would conform to international law, including the United Nations Charter.
-It has not been ratified by any state that engages in self-launched human spaceflight (e.g. the United States, Russia (former Soviet Union), People's Republic of China), and thus it has little to no relevancy in international law.
+It has not been ratified by any state that engages in self-launched human spaceflight (e.g. the United States, Russia, People's Republic of China), and thus it has little to no relevancy in international law.

 Policy by country

-Soviet Union

-The Soviet Union became the world's first spacefaring state by launching its first satellite, Sputnik 1, on 4 October 1957.